-The Phase I ESA must be conducted in a manner consistent with the meaning of the phrase "all appropriate inquiry into previous ownership and uses of the property consistent with good commercial or customary practice" [42 USC 9601 (35) (B)] and comply with MSHDA's environmental review requirements and the ASTM E 1527-05/13 standard including report format.
+The Phase I ESA must be conducted in a manner consistent with the meaning of the phrase "all appropriate inquiry into previous ownership and uses of the property consistent with good commercial or customary practice" [42 USC 9601 (35) (B)] and comply with MSHDA's environmental review requirements and the ASTM E 1527-13 standard, including report format.
 Not every property will warrant the same degree of investigation, and the level of environmental review will be guided by the nature of the property and its prior use history.
-The ESA must be prepared in accordance with, but not limited to the ASTM Standard Practice for ESA of commercial real estate, E 1527-05 or E 1527-13, ASTM E 2600-10 Standard Guide Vapor Encroachment Screening on Property Involved in Real Estate Transactions, and with additional MSHDA requirements as may be applicable.
+The ESA must be prepared in accordance with, but not limited, to the ASTM Standard Practice for ESAs, E 1527-13, ASTM E 2600-10 Standard Guide Vapor Encroachment Screening on Property Involved in Real Estate Transactions, and any additional MSHDA requirements as may be applicable.
 Copies of the ASTM standards may be obtained by contacting ASTM, 100 Barr Harbor Drive, P.O.
-Box C700, West Conshohocken, PA, 19428-2959, phone: 610.832.9535, web: www.astm.org.
+Box C700, West Conshohocken, PA, 19428-2959, or by phone: 610.832.9535, web: www.astm.org.